r2pipeee/assest-download/README.md

-# ⚠️ EDUCATIONAL USE ONLY – USE AT YOUR OWN RISK
+# ⚠️ EDUCATIONAL USE ONLY – DONT DOWNLOAD ANYFILE FROM THIS REPO ITS PRIVET

 **This repository and its contents are provided strictly for educational and research purposes.**